Holomorphic representation of quantum computations: Introduction

-We show that non-adaptive RPHQC capture existing subuniversal infinite-dimensional quantum computational models~\cite{Aaronson2013,Lund2014,Hamilton2016,Douce2017,Lund2017,Chakhmakhchyan2017,chabaud2017continuous}, and we obtain a classification of these models based on their computational complexity and the presence of Gaussian quadratic non-linearity such as squeezing (see Table~\ref{tab:CVmodels}).
-In particular, our results illustrate that on top of non-Gaussianity, any single-mode Gaussian quadratic non-linearity---captured by the Calogero--Moser model---is mandatory for quantum speedup in RPHQC with continuous measurements or with Gaussian input.
+We show that non-adaptive RPQC capture existing subuniversal infinite-dimensional quantum computational models~\cite{Aaronson2013,Lund2014,Hamilton2016,Douce2017,Lund2017,Chakhmakhchyan2017,chabaud2017continuous}, and we obtain a classification of these models based on their computational complexity and the presence of Gaussian quadratic non-linearity such as squeezing (see Table~\ref{tab:CVmodels}).
+In particular, our results illustrate that on top of non-Gaussianity, any single-mode Gaussian quadratic non-linearity such as squeezing---captured by the Calogero--Moser model---is mandatory either in the input or in the evolution for quantum speedup in RPQC with continuous measurements or with Gaussian input.
 This is due to entanglement resulting from the combination of single-mode Gaussian non-linearities and passive linear operations (Gaussian entanglement), or single-mode non-Gaussianity and passive linear operations (non-Gaussian entanglement).
 This reflects the onset of quantum speedup from the combination of non-Gaussian and entanglement properties of CV quantum states.

-Finally, we show that adaptive RPHQC capture existing universal infinite-dimensional quantum computational models~\cite{lloyd1999quantum,knill2001scheme,Gottesman2001,Bartlett2002,menicucci2006universal,Gu2009}.
-In particular, we prove that RPHQC with adaptive continuous measurements and RPHQC with adaptive discrete measurements are both capable of universal \textsf{BQP} computations (Theorems~\ref{th:poweradapCV} and~\ref{th:poweradapDV}), by relating the former to CV computing with Gottesman--Kitaev--Preskill states~\cite{Gottesman2001,baragiola2019all} and the latter to the Knill--Laflamme--Milburn scheme~\cite{knill2001scheme}.
+Finally, we show that adaptive RPQC capture existing universal infinite-dimensional quantum computational models~\cite{lloyd1999quantum,knill2001scheme,Gottesman2001,Bartlett2002,menicucci2006universal,zhang2006continuous,Gu2009}.
+We prove that RPQC with adaptive continuous measurements and RPQC with adaptive discrete measurements may both encode \textsf{BQP}-complete computations (Theorems~\ref{th:poweradapCV} and~\ref{th:poweradapDV}), by relating the former to CV computing with Gottesman--Kitaev--Preskill states~\cite{Gottesman2001,baragiola2019all} and the latter to the Knill--Laflamme--Milburn scheme~\cite{knill2001scheme}.